Agniva2006/Face-Detection-Deep-Learning-Model/README.md

-# Gender-Detection-Machine-Learning-Model
+# Face-Detection-Deep-Learning-Model
-A gender detection model based on deep learning, created for the Comys Hackathon.
+A face detection model based on deep learning, created for the Comys Hackathon.